SEO techniques that deliver results

 Other essentials elements to Google visibility

-Regular updates: A website that never grows or changes is static … everything the internet it not!
-As such, Google likes to see websites being updated and developed with new and revised content on a regular basis … cooperate and be rewarded with an improved Google listing
+Regular updates – A website that never grows or changes is static, everything on the internet is not!
+As such, Google likes to see websites being updated and developed with new and revised content on a regular basis.
+Cooperate and be rewarded with an improved Google listing.

 SEO is the process of educating Google about your business … but Google are busy so it takes a lot of time to get noticed – genuine organic SEO development is a long, slow, unexciting process that we should all do because of the long term rewards.